Noah-R/Mulligan-Decider/README.md

     Set up a website to host this on

     Improve machine learning stack
-        Try a three-layer configuration
-        Configure a model that can use all the data Improve algorithm efficiency of prediction function
+        Improve algorithm efficiency of prediction function
         Create a neural network to predict mulligan win rates Train on examples of games where the player mulliganed, using only play/draw, hand size, and seven random cards from the deck_ columns